Simple and accurate approximations to the Riemann zeta function: Introduction and main results

 and plot this quantity as a function of $t$.
-Since computing the exact maximum is impractical, we approximate it by evaluating the function at one hundred points $\sigma_k$, equally spaced on the interval $[a,b]$.
+Since computing the exact maximum is impractical, we approximate it by evaluating the function at one hundred points $\sigma_k$ equally spaced on the interval $[a,b]$.
 Thus, we define

-The choice of $100$ points in our definition of $\Delta_p$ is arbitrary and not critical.
+The choice of $100$ points in our definition of $\Delta_p$ is arbitrary and not essential.
 Using $50$ or $200$ points would produce nearly identical numerical results.
-When focusing on the critical strip, we simplify notation and write $\Delta_p(t)=\Delta_p(t;0,1)$.
+When focusing on the critical strip, we simplify the notation and write $\Delta_p(t):=\Delta_p(t;0,1)$.

 To compute $\Delta_p(t;a,b)$, we require benchmark values of $\zeta(s)$ computed to sufficiently high precision.
 These were obtained using Galway's method \cite{Galway_2001} (see Section \ref{section2} for more details).
-All computations were performed in Fortran90 using David Bailey's MPFUN2020 \cite{Bailey_2020} arbitrary-precision package.
+All computations were performed in Fortran 90 using David Bailey's MPFUN2020 \cite{Bailey_2020} arbitrary-precision package.